-Photo This is your author photo so make sure it’s a good one.
+Photo.
+This is your author photo so make sure it’s a good one.
 It’s unlikely we’ll use it on your book itself, but it will feed through and appear on our website.
 It’s also the photo your publicist will use for promotional purposes.
+Use a white or neutral background, and it should be just you in the picture.
+If your photo has been professionally taken and the photographer needs a credit, please ask him/her to embed the credit in the photo.
+Photos travel through to the website, get emailed to magazines, overseas publishers etc., and we do not have the facility to send a credit separately.

-Street address We need this to send you the free copies of your book (as agreed in your contract), any other books you might want to buy, and to bring your book to the attention of booksellers and media in your region.
+Street address.
+We need this to send you the free copies of your book (if we offer you a contract) and to bring your book to the attention of booksellers and media in your region.

 Write it in the third person, e.g. “Peter Field is a leading military historian…”